Pharming - The evolution of Phishing

 The post is sectioned as below

-- What is Pharming ?
+- What is Pharming?

-- How Pharming works ?
+- How does Pharming works?

-- How can you protect yourself from Pharming ? ( Link to tutorials provided by banks for anti phishing)
+- How can you protect yourself from Pharming? ( Link to tutorials provided by banks for anti-phishing)

 - Conclusion

-What is Pharming ?
+What is Pharming

-In Pharming criminals divert user to a deceptive web page without the phishing email and then you are lured for some personal information with help of some exciting offer.Thus you were looking for something and you landed somewhere and get trapped if you are not careful.
+In Pharming, criminals divert users to a deceptive web page without the phishing email, and then you are lured for personal information with the help of some exciting offer.
+Thus while you are looking for something, you land somewhere and get trapped if you are not careful.

-Pharming is Dangerous not simply because its is more effective, but also because its is easier for attackers to pull off as they only need to modify open file, called hosts on the user system, and create a false Web page.This could easily be accomplished by a Trojan.
+Pharming is Dangerous not simply because it is more effective but also because it is easier for attackers to pull off as they only need to modify the open files, call hosts on the user system, and create a false Web page.
+Could a trojan easily accomplish this?

-How Pharming works ?
+How does Pharming works?

-In Simple words
+In Simple words:

-Pharming is completely transparent to users.Unlike phishing( where it sends email) it uses false address to direct users to a bogus website where they are conned into divulging personal information.There are very few clues where user can get suspicious.
+Pharming is entirely transparent to users.
+Unlike phishing(where it sends email) it uses false addresses to direct users to a bogus website where they are conned into divulging personal information.
+There are very few clues where users can get suspicious.

 In Technical Terms

-Pharming Corrupts a Domain Name Server(DNS) by replacing the DNS IP address with a fake one.[ People who don't know DNS is an Internet service that translates IP addresses ] Since we access by name and not addresses, its almost undetectable.This crime is accomplished through cache poisoning of DNS servers (a.k.a domain hijacking).
-This results in user’s being redirected to attackers server, where they are asked for details like Credit Card, Paypal account etc.
+Pharming Corrupts a Domain Name Server(DNS) by replacing the DNS IP address with a fake one.
+People who don’t know DNS is an Internet service that translates IP addresses ] Since we access by name and not addressed, it’s almost undetectable.
+This crime is accomplished through cache poisoning of DNS servers (a.k.a domain hijacking).
+This results in the user’s being redirected to the attackers’ server, where they are asked for details like Credit Card, Paypal account, etc.

 Four Ways of Pharming

-According to the Federal Deposit insurance corporation, pharming may occur in four ways.
+According to the Federal Deposit Insurance Corporation, pharming may occur in four ways.

-- Static Domain Name Spoofing , criminal take advantage of sight misspellings in domain names to trick users into advertly visiting the attackers website.For example techcrunch.com can be misspelled as teccrunch.com
+- Static Domain Name Spoofing, Criminals take advantage of site misspellings in domain names to trick users into advertising visiting the attacker’s website.
+For example, techcrunch.com can be misspelled as teccrunch.com

 Efforts By FDIC

-FDIC encourages to help even banks to use digital certificates, diligently maintain their domain names and monitor for DNS poisoning and educate customers to install current versions of virus detection software firewalls and spy ware scanning.
+FDIC encourages help even banks to use digital certificates, diligently maintain their domain names, monitor for DNS poisoning, and educate customers to install current versions of virus detection software firewalls and spyware scanning.
+The following links are provided courtesy of companies who have been victims of Phishing attacks.

-How can you protect yourself from Pharming ?
+How can you protect yourself from Pharming?

-The only true protection for phishing and pharming is common sense.I went through some of the bank sites and even paypal.I will collect them into points now.
+The only true protection against phishing and pharming is common sense.
+I went through some of the bank sites and even PayPal.
+I will collect them into points now.

 For a Regular User:

-- Use your eyes to watch for any fraudulent email and if found delete it.Spams!!
+- Use your eyes to watch for any fraudulent email; if found, delete it.
+Spams!!

-- Consumers should also refrain from clicking on hyper links in emails.Always remember the rule of thumb that companies never send out “account verification” messages.
+- Consumers should also refrain from clicking on hyperlinks in emails.
+Always remember the rule of thumb that companies never send out “account verification” messages.

-- Keep your anti virus and anti-spy wares updated.I recommended using windows defender and Norton Anti-virus.But you can always lookout for more.
+- Keep your anti-virus and anti-spy wares updated.
+I recommended using Windows Defender and Norton Anti-virus.
+But you can always lookout for more.

-- Keep an eye on the status bar of your browser when you are dealing with money transaction and secured information passing.You should always check for a trusted Certificate Authority.If you receive invalid server certificates, specially when attempting to enter any site where your deposit confidential information or perform money transactions, pause before entering data.Review the certificate , if the name of certificate does not match the site, leave right away.
+- Keep an eye on your browser’s status bar when dealing with money transactions and secured information passing.
+You should always check for a trusted Certificate Authority.
+If you receive invalid server certificates, especially when attempting to enter any site where your confidential deposit information or perform money transactions, pause before entering data.
+Review the certificate; if the certificate’s name does not match the site, leave it immediately.

 For Network Administrators

-- Deploy methods to protect DNS, multi factor authentication logins,single-use passwords and automatic telephone callback technologies.
+- Deploy methods to protect DNS, multi-factor authentication logins, single-use passwords, and automatic telephone callback technologies.

-- The best defense against DNS poisoning us to ensure that you have the latest DNS software and security patches.Some vendors offer anti-pharming tools to protect you from unauthorized changes.Companies like NGSEC actively protect your windows server from pharming attacks by denying any user the permission to write to the hosts file.
+- The best defense against DNS poisoning is ensuring you have the latest DNS software and security patches.
+Some vendors offer anti-pharming tools to protect you from unauthorized changes.
+Companies like NGSEC protect your windows server from pharming attacks by denying any user the permission to write to the host’s file.

 Steps Taken By Government and Organizations